Port-au-Prince: Celebrations

-There is a celebration of Bawon Samdi and Gran Brigi called Fet Gede, which takes place from the Day of the Dead on November 1 through the third day of the month.
+There is a celebration of Bawon Samdi and Gran Brigi called Fet Gede, which takes place from the Day of the Dead on 1 November through the third day of the month.
 This occurs in the national cemetery of Haiti.
 While celebrating, people wear Vodou white cotton clothing and purple headscarves.
 During the celebration, the cemetery becomes packed with people.
 Those who are celebrating make sacrifices of food for the spirits (mange lwa) and pour liquor on the gravestones among other festivities.

 Government

-The mayor of Port-au-Prince is Ralph Youri Chevry, who headed the city at the time of the 2010 earthquake.
-The city's separate districts (primarily the districts of Delmas, Carrefour, and Pétion-Ville) are all administered by their own municipal councils.
-The seat of the state, the Presidential Palace, is located in the Champ de Mars, square plaza of the city.
-The PNdH (Police Nationale d’Haïti) is the authority governing the enforcement of city laws.

-The national police force as of recently, have been increasing in number.
-However, because of its ailing ineffectiveness and insufficient manpower, a significant number of UN personnel is present throughout the city as part of the stabilization mission in Haiti.

-The City Hall (Mairie de Port-au-Prince) and most of the city's other government municipal buildings were destroyed in the 2010 earthquake.
+The mayor of Port-au-Prince is Lucsonne Janvier, who succeeded Ralph Youri Chevry in July 2020.
+In 2023, Janvier's City Hall employees protested lack of salaries.

 Education

 Port-au-Prince various educational institutions, ranging from small vocational schools to universities.
 Influential international schools in Port-au-Prince include Union School, founded in 1919, and Quisqueya Christian School, founded in 1974.
 Both schools offer an American-style pre-college education.
 French-speaking students can attend the Lycée Français (Lycée Alexandre Dumas), located in Bourdon.
 Another school is Anís Zunúzí Bahá'í School north west of Port-au-Prince which opened its doors in 1980 which survived the 2010 Haiti earthquake and its staff were cooperating in relief efforts and sharing space and support with neighbors.